Josh McErlean

-Joshua McErlean (born 16 July 1999) is an Irish rally driver who currently competes in the World Rally Championship for M-Sport Ford WRT.
+Joshua Patrick McErlean (born 16 July 1999) is a British-Irish rally driver who currently competes in the World Rally Championship for M-Sport Ford WRT.

 Rally career

 Early years

 McErlean made his rally debut in 2014.
 He and cousin Thomas entered the Junior Turkey Run in Northern Ireland and won on their first start, having driven a Peugeot 107.
 McErlean drove a full season of the Junior 1000 Rally Challenge in Northern Ireland in 2015, taking the title alongside his cousin with four rally victories.
 The pair returned to defend their title and duly repeated their feat, in addition to winning the Junior 1000 series in Great Britain, where they won six of their eight entered events.

 In 2017, McErlean joined the British Rally Championship at the wheel of a Citroën C2 R2 Max, though reliability issues plagued his campaign and he finished ninth in the junior class standings.
 Having made a sole start in a Ford Fiesta R2T in July 2017, McErlean drove the car for the entirety of the 2018 season, which he finished 11th in the British Junior class with a sole class podium at the Ypres Rally.

-The Irishman switched cars again for 2019, piloting a Peugeot 208 R2 in the British Championship.
+McErlean switched cars again for 2019, piloting a Peugeot 208 R2 in the British Championship.
 McErlean drove a strong season, winning his class at the West Cork Rally, Pirelli International Rally, and Ulster Rally and clinching the junior title a round early, whilst also claiming third in the overall standings.
 With the help of Hyundai, McErlean was able to make his WRC debut, competing in the Wales Rally GB with the i20 R5.
 He and co-driver Keaton Williams retired on stage six with a mechanical failure.